 Digital Object Identifier (DOI)

 Xin, Wei; Emadi, Sharareh; Williams, Stephanie; Liu, Qiang; Schulz, Philip; He, Ping; Alam, Now Bahar; Wu, Jie; and Sierks, Michael R., "Toxic Oligomeric Alpha-Synuclein Variants Present In Human Parkinsonâ€™S Disease Brains Are Differentially Generated In Mammalian Cell Models" (2015).
-Neurobiology.
+Translational Neuroscience.
 175.